 As you leave Cal State East Bay, I would like to share a few, final thoughts with you:

 Before I close, I’d like to take a moment to recognize and honor those who supported you in reaching this milestone moment.
-None of us reaches our goals without the help and support of others along our journey.
+None of us reaches any of our goals without the help and support of others along our journey.
 Let’s recognize some of the people who assisted you.

 Congratulations to you and your families.
 I wish you ongoing success wherever your dreams take you.
-And go Pioneers!
+And Go Pioneers!